 - Do any courses at the Royal School of Military Engineering include shelter construction using logs

-But I think it is an area that needs a lot of thought and a lot of doing, neither of which are easy.
+These are just a random collection of questions, but the answers would be most interesting.
+The reality of ‘digging in and working with timber’ will not be a one size fits all.
+But I think it is an area that needs a lot of thought and a lot of doing, neither of which is easy.

 In short, are we doing enough with shovels and logs?

 To close, a video courtesy of our Finnish friends

 |Change Date||Change Record|